2020 Annual Conference

 Wednesday, November 4, 8-9am

-Rick Blount, VP of Development & Social Responsibility, The Greater Burlington YMCA
+Rick Blount, VP of Development & Social Responsibility, and Kyle Dodson, CEO/President, The Greater Burlington YMCA

 With membership plummeting in a failing facility, the Greater Burlington YMCA had been seeking a new home for decades.
 But the Y capital campaign was stalled, with disengaged donors calling the goal “impossible.”
 A new CEO with no fundraising experience and a new VP of Development, with leadership from consultants and board volunteers, needed to raise nearly $20 million on an outrageously short timeline.
 At stake was the existence of the organization.
 The team achieved their goal by steadfastly adhering to core principles: relationship trumps money; focus is a superpower; donors will respond to boldness if it is earnest and rooted in a compelling case.
 We will focus on how these principles apply to any form of fundraising.
 If desired, we will also discuss our response to COVID-19 and the murder of George Floyd, which shook our organization to the core shortly after the 2020 opening our new Y.